psykulsk/devops-sig-8/LIVENESS-PROBE-RESTART-README.md

 kubectl apply -f liveness-probe-restart/configmap.yml
 ```

-After around 20-30 seconds, configmap value is updated on the node.
+After around 20-30 seconds, configmap value is updated on the node (this time can be shortened by changing appropriate flags for kubelet).
 After that, the config_update_check.py script used in the livenessProbe should fail, and trigger
 a restart of the container.
 You can observe it by running:
 ```bash